New lower bounds for the integration of periodic functions: Some general lower bounds for periodic functions

-where $\Omega_0$ is the set of pairs $(H,\mu) \in \Omega$ with probability measures $\mu$.
 In this sense, the worst possible behavior of the sampling numbers (or the minimal integration error) for a given sequence of approximation numbers $\sigma$ is always described by the sequence $\sigma^*$.
 If $\sigma$ is regularly decreasing in the sense that $\sigma_n \asymp \sigma_{2n}$, we obtain that